lacoco-lab/lacoco-lab.github.io/courses/compositionality-2024/index.markdown

 # Compositionality DRAFT

 **Course Description:** Compositionality --- roughly, the ability to correctly process wholes given the ability to correctly process their parts --- is a core property of human cognition and especially natural language, where it enables ``infinite use of finite means'' (von Humboldt 1836, as quoted by Chomsky
 1965).
-Recent advances in modeling natural language have raised new questions in this domain: are modern artificial neural networks capable of compositional generalization --- and for that matter, how capable are humans?
+Recent advances in Natural Language Processing have raised new questions in this domain: are modern artificial neural networks capable of compositional generalization --- and for that matter, how capable are humans?
 This blockseminar briefly reviews foundational and recent work on the core scientific question of compositionality.

 **Course Management System:** [CMS](https://cms.sic.saarland/langmod_cogmod_ws23/) TODO